seapagan/fastapi-template/docs/usage/configuration/dot-env.md

 Database (and other) settings can be read from environment variables or from a `.env` file in the project root.
 By default, these are only used for the Database setup and JWT Secret Key.
-See the [.env.example](.env.example) file for how to use.
+See the `.env.example` file for how to use.

+!!! info
+    The Database and User must already exist in your Postgres database!

 ```ini
 # The Base API Url.
 This is where your API wil be served from, and can be read